becheng/pbi-azuredevops-poc/README.md

 ```
 ![](./images/cd-pipleline.jpg)

-### Register an Azure AD App and setup of Service Connection
+### Register an Azure AD App
-For the purposes of this sample, we will be using a *Master Account* to access the underlying Power BI Apis to automate the deployments of the report to the workspaces.
-To setup a Service Principal (SPN) instead, you can refer to this [MS Doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal).
+For this sample, we will be using a *Master Account* to access the underlying Power BI APIs required by the DevOps Release Pipeline Tasks.
+To setup a Service Principal (SPN) instead, refer to this [MS Doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal).

 **Important:** Make sure to create the App Registration in the same Azure AD tenant/organization of the Power BI Service Workspace.
 As a quick test, login to Power BI Service with the account you intend to use as the Master Account.

+12. Sign in to your Azure Portal.
-12. Register an Azure AD application as documented [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and capture the its Application ID.
+13. Register an Azure AD application as documented [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and capture the Application/Client ID.
-13. Click *API Permissions*, click *+ Add a permission*, select the *Power BI Service* from the list of Microsoft APIs.
+14. Click *API Permissions*, click *+ Add a permission*, select the *Power BI Service* from the list of Microsoft APIs.
-14. Select *Delegated Permissions* and select the **Dataset.ReadWrite.All**, **Workspace.ReadWrite.All** and **Metadata.View_Any**.
+15. Select *Delegated Permissions* and select the **Dataset.ReadWrite.All**, **Workspace.ReadWrite.All** and **Metadata.View_Any**.
-15. Click *Grant admin consent for Default Directory* and click *Yes*.
+16. Click *Grant admin consent for Default Directory* and click *Yes*.
     ![](./images/aad_apipermissions.jpg)

 ### Create a Release Pipeline
 16. Create a new Release pipeline.
 17. Add an artifact using the build pipeline source.
     ![](./images/ci-artifact.jpg)
 14. Add a new Stage with an *Empty Job* and name it **Publish Customer X PBI Reports**.